-The applications are reviewed every 6 months on April 15 and October 15 of each year.
+The applications are reviewed every 6 months.
+The deadline to apply for a Mentoring Award is 11:59pm CST on April 15 and October 15 of each year.
 To apply for this award, please click here.

 - Either the Mentor or the Applicant must be a member of ACDS.